The X-Files: Legacy

-Carter, Duchovny and Anderson celebrated the 20th anniversary of the series at a July 18, 2013, panel at the San Diego Comic-Con hosted by TV Guide.
-During the discussion, Anderson discussed Scully's influence on female fans, relating that a number of women have informed her that they entered into careers in physics because of the character.
+Carter, Duchovny and Anderson celebrated the 20th anniversary of the series at a July 18, 2013, panel at San Diego Comic-Con hosted by TV Guide.
+During the discussion, Anderson discussed Scully's influence on female fans, relating that a number of women have informed her that they pursued physics careers because of the character.
 Anderson also indicated that she was not in favor of an X-Files miniseries, and Duchovny ruled out working with her on an unrelated project, but both expressed willingness to do a third feature film.
 Carter was more reserved at the idea, stating, "You need a reason to get excited about going on and doing it again."
-The series attained a degree of historical importance, as well.
-On July 16, 2008, Carter and Spotnitz donated several props from the series and new film to the Smithsonian's National Museum of American History.
-Some of the items included the original pilot script and the "I Want to Believe" poster from Mulder's office.
+On July 16, 2008, Carter and Spotnitz donated several props from the series and new film to the Smithsonian's National Museum of American History, including the original pilot script and the "I Want to Believe" poster from Mulder's office.

-Some of the show's writer-producers have acknowledged that the show likely played a role in bringing conspiracy theories to a mainstream audience and possibly to the erosion of trust in public institutions.
+In a 2018 interview with The Straits Times, series' writers Jim Wong and Glenn Morgan acknowledged that the show likely played a role in bringing conspiracy theories to a mainstream audience, helping to erode trust in public institutions.
+Similarly, in a 2021 New York Times op-ed, series creator Chris Carter wrote: "'The Truth Is Out There,' 'Trust No One,' 'Deny Everything' went the provocative catchphrases on The X-Files, but that was in the '90s, when we had a relatively shared reality.
+The slogans are now a fact of life."
+Vanity Fair writer Jordan Hoffman suggested that Carter's op-ed was imbued with "a bit of a mea culpa vibe".